super-fun-surf/winery-sales/README.md

 ## Install

-* clone this Repo into the App Directory
+* Clone this Repo into the App Directory

-* Copy over the env.yml into the App Directory in config/
+* Copy over the env.yml into the App Directory inside config/

 * In Production Create the psql Database user "winery" and set your password